zeroflucs-given/charybdis/README.md

 ## About ZeroFlucs
 [ZeroFlucs](https://zeroflucs.io) is a B2B provider of pricing technology for Sportsbooks/wagering service providers globally.
 We use Open-Source software through our platform stack.
 This, along with other projects is made available through our _zeroflucs-given_
-Github profile on MIT licensing.
+GitHub profile on MIT licensing.
 To learn more you can visit:

 - [The ZeroFlucs Website](https://zeroflucs.io) - For information about our products and services.
 - [The ZeroFlucs Team Blog](https://blog.zeroflucs.io/) - For more content and posts from the ZeroFlucs team.